DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 They can help you:

-* brush up your subject knowledge
+* brush up on your subject knowledge
 * find a role

 ## Can I get an adviser?